-(We do not hide that our choices came also by having been a little bit traumatized by the "inflation of code and complexity" observed around software for the LHC experiments.
-Now these software can be built only for one given platform: clone of Linux CERN lxplus.
-Even a so common UNIX as MacOSX is out of reach, then iOS and Android...
-Right now to install the binary of the LHCb Panoramix event display, someone have to download more than 30 Gigabytes of "various things" to visualize a bunch of volumes and tracks.
-This includes a full g++ compiler, some C++ interpreter, a full version of python, etc, etc, etc....
+We do not hide that our choices came also by having observed the "inflation of code and complexity" around software done for the LHC experiments.
+For example the LHCb Panoramix event display can be built now only for one given platform : clone of Linux CERN lxplus.
+Even a so common UNIX as MacOSX is out of reach, and iOS and Android are just unthinkable for it.
+Now this software weights more than 30 Gigabytes of binaries; this includes a full g++ compiler, some C++ interpreter, a full version of python, two not compatible data frameworks (Gaudi [3] and ROOT [4]), Qt and coin3d libraries, etc, etc, etc...
 Put all together it is three times more than any operating system!
-It would be interesting to know what engineers at Apple, Google, Microsoft would think of that...)
+It is hard to believe that it is the best we can do to visualize at end a B decay!